gguillotte/puppet-docs/source/puppet/5.2/style_guide.markdown

 Semantic versioning, or [SemVer](http://semver.org), means that in a version number given as x.y.z:

-* An increase in 'x' indicates major changes: backwards incompatible changes or a complete rewrite.
+-   An increase in 'x' indicates major changes: backward-incompatible changes or a complete rewrite.
-* An increase in 'y' indicates minor changes: the non-breaking addition of new features.
+-   An increase in 'y' indicates minor changes: the non-breaking addition of new features.
-* An increase in 'z' indicates a patch: non-breaking bug fixes.
+-   An increase in 'z' indicates a patch: non-breaking bug fixes.

 {:.concept}
 ## 5. Spacing, indentation, and whitespace